1C. Research on Storm Surge and High Wave Disaster Prevention and Mitigation

 - Oceanographic monitoring using an offshore wave observation network, high-accuracy meteorology and wave models

-New information acquired via GPS buoys and other devices is analyzed, and an offshore wave database (including hindcasted data) is updated in order to investigate wave characteristics as a basis for the efficient, appropriate survey and design of coastal areas.
+New information acquired via GPS-mounted wave buoys and other devices is analyzed, and an offshore wave database (including hindcasted data) is established in order to investigate wave characteristics as a basis for the efficient, appropriate survey and design of coastal areas.

 - Upgrading design technology of protective facilities for prevention of coastal damage by storm surges and high waves

-Numerical models are developed for the estimation of wave, ground and structure deformations, with emphasis on the performance design of port and coastal structures.
-In these models the interactions between seawater, soil and structures are taken into account.
+Numerical models are developed for the estimation of wave, soil and structure deformations, with emphasis on the performance design of port and coastal structures.
+In these models the interactions between wave, soil and structures are taken into account.

 - Forecasting and response to risks imposed on coastal areas by global warming

-In preparation for facility planning in the context of global warming, the changes in sea-level rise and the occurrence frequency of storm surges and high waves due to stronger typhoons and other phenomena are explored using IPCC climate forecasts and other data combined with numerical simulation models.
+In preparation for facility planning in the context of global warming, the changes in the mean sea-level and the occurrence frequency of storm surges and high waves due to typhoons and extratropical cyclones are explored using IPCC climate forecasts and other data combined with numerical simulation models.